influxdata/docs-v2/api-docs/README.md

 # API reference documentation

-## How to update API docs for InfluxDB Cloud
+## Update API docs for InfluxDB Cloud

 1. In your `docs-v2` directory, create a branch for your changes--for example: